-These sequenced Neural Networks are easily represented as series of vectors and matricies, and Feed Forward is as simple as performing maths accross the series to its end, the output.
+These sequenced Neural Networks are easily represented as series of vectors and matrices, and Feed Forward is as simple as performing maths across the series to its end, the output.
 Feed-forward can produce accurate results and the effect of pattern recognition.
 A thought is the vector result of Feed Forward for any arbitrary input.
-This vector result has an accuracy in relation to a radius about the desired sequence, where it is said to converge depending on the result of a distance function.
-Matricies may not be the best way to represent this data in light of modern Data-Oriented concepts.
+The thought about each training data represents the network’s accuracy about the training data, and is said to converge to some accuracy.
+Matrices may not be the best way to represent this data in light of modern Data-Oriented concepts.

 In my study of Backpropagation, it seems like the Backpropagation function produces a magnitude of error.
 That magnitude then is used to adjust existing error.
-Adjusting by this magnitude does not train the network in a single iteration, ( for some reason not apparent to me), therefore Backpropagation is done iteratively.
+Adjusting by this magnitude does not train the network in a single iteration, (for reasons that will be explained), therefore Backpropagation is done iteratively.

-One reason it is done iteratively, which i have read about, has to do with the initial solution surface of the network, the initial configuration.
-The initial configuration of the network can have benificial or detremental effects on how the network converges if at all.
+One reason it is done iteratively, has to do with the initial solution surface of the network, the initial configuration.
+The initial configuration of the network can have beneficial or detrimental effects on how the network converges if at all.
 This seems problematic and so we could move the problem from training networks toward finding solution surfaces for initial or final configurations of networks.
 In searching vast random solution space there is an immediate ally, genetic algorithms.
-Backpropagation and Genetic Algorithms combine to make an error direction and ability to move across solution surfaces effeciently with averaging and bounded random movement, or at least, I think so.
-This sort of algorithm also scales by increasing parallel hardware.
+Backpropagation and Genetic Algorithms combine to make an error direction and ability to move across solution surfaces efficiently with averaging and bounded random movement.
+This sort of algorithm also scales by increasing parallel hardware, which is ideal.
 The question is whether there is a better way to search for ideal networks.
-Out of a potential infinity of vast solution space, what is the most effecient way to converge on an ideal network?
+Out of a potential infinity of vast solution space, what is the most efficient way to converge on an ideal network?
 How long should it take?
 What is the ideal network, or how could it emerge?

-This leads to a theory called: lotto ticket theory.
+This leads to something called: Lottery Ticket Hypothesis.
 The idea goes, for a given network, there is a smaller network that converges the same or similarly.
 Finding this network, that is winning the lottery.
 The question is how to find it, and in the end: it could be easy to find, stumbled upon eventually, or entirely impossible.
 In the algorithm for this theory, a network is trained using backpropagation.
 Next, it is pruned by the least contributing factors and then trained more, in a repeated fashion.
 I think what must happening, is that when a least contributing factor is eliminated, existing factors must take up slack or the network will not converge.

-The existance of a converging network or its ability to take up slack, depends on the numbers that can be found within it.
+The existence of a converging network or its ability to take up slack, depends on the numbers that can be found within it.
 Future computers are going to need ever better and more accurate floating-point number representation, in order to make finding these networks more likely.
-It is entirely possible that the existance of networks has entirely to do about their ultimate hardware respresentation and they may not be very portable.
+It is entirely possible that the existence of networks has to do about their ultimate hardware representation and they may not be very portable.